alanng10/class-lang/Doc/Article/System/Derive/a.md

 # System Derive

-Class uses PC hardware, Windows operating system, C# programming language, .NET CLI, Qt C++ framework, C programming language, C++ programming language.
+Class uses PC hardware, Internet subscription, Windows operating system, C# programming language, .NET CLI, Qt C++ framework, C programming language, C++ programming language.
 Class layers on top of these in system architecture.
 The system architecture is a derive of the ideal system architecture.